Ford City Mall shooting: Man seriously injured after being shot at work, police say

-CHICAGO (WLS) -- A man was seriously injured in a shooting while working inside the Ford City Mall Friday afternoon, police say.

-Chicago police say a man came into a business and began harassing a 22-year-old male employee.
+Chicago police say a man came into the Foot Locker store and began harassing a 22-year-old male employee.
 He then pulled out a handgun and shot the victim several times.

 Police said the worker was shot twice in each arm and twice in the lower back.
 He was taken to Holy Cross Hospital, then transferred to Mt.
 Sinai Medical Center in serious condition.